Originally posted August 1, 2016.

 I long ago developed a strategy ladder to deal with the “dry well.”
 My strategy ladder has a two-rung approach.

 First: My family management accounts are not super-fund sized.
 Meaning, I have a multitude of securities options available for all my accounts.
-Neither Intelligence Report readers nor my management clients suffer from size constraints.
+My management clients do not suffer from size constraints.

 Second: I have the luxury at Richard C. Young & Co., Ltd. (sign up here for the Richard C. Young & Co., Ltd. client letter, delivered free even to non-clients) of being able to select from a field of securities where market capitalization levels are small enough that any big fund would be excluded from the start.
 I can stay under the big fund radar and feel no repercussion from big fund closings.